johnjansen/mcp-bridge/WARP.md

 This file provides guidance to WARP (warp.dev) when working with code in this repository.

 - Repository: mcp-bridge (Go)
-- Purpose: Stream stdin data to a remote MCP server over HTTP with bearer auth, organized by channel.
+- Purpose: Bridge stdio MCP communication to remote HTTP MCP servers, enabling transparent access to remote MCP capabilities.

 Project summary
 - Minimal Go CLI consisting of a single entrypoint (main.go) and a Go module (go.mod).
-- Core behavior: reads from stdin in chunks and POSTs each chunk to {SERVER}/api/v1/stream/{CHANNEL} with Authorization: Bearer {API_KEY}.
+- Core behavior: acts as a local MCP server on stdio while proxying all communication to a remote HTTP-based MCP server using the official MCP Go SDK.

 Prerequisites
 - Go: >= 1.24.6 (from go.mod).
 Use your local Go toolchain (asdf/brew acceptable).
 - Optional tooling: gitleaks (run before committing per house rules).

 Quick start
-- Build the binary, then pipe data to it with required flags.
+- Build the binary, then start it with required flags to bridge stdio MCP to remote HTTP MCP.

 Common commands
 - Setup